 Full stream ahead: Brits spend a third of 2020 watching TV and video

-Adults in the UK sought solace in screens and streaming in 2020, spending a third of their time watching TV and online video, according to Ofcom’s annual study of the nation’s media habits.
+UK adults sought solace in screens and streaming in 2020, spending a third of their waking hours watching TV and online video content, according to Ofcom’s annual study of the nation’s media habits.

-With people across the UK under some form of lockdown restrictions for most of last year, more than 2,000 hours of it were spent watching TV and online video.
-That’s a daily average of five hours and 40 minutes – 47 minutes more than in 2019.
+With people across the UK under some form of lockdown restrictions for most of last year, more than 2,000 hours of it were spent watching TV and online video content.
+That’s a daily average of five hours and 40 minutes - 47 minutes more than in 2019.1

-The change was mainly driven by people spending almost twice as much time watching subscription streaming services (one hour and five minutes per day) such as Netflix, Amazon Prime Video and Disney+.
+The change was mainly driven by people spending almost twice as much time watching subscription streaming services (one hour and 5 minutes per day) such as Netflix, Amazon Prime Video and Disney+.2

 All UK adults

-UK subscriptions to streaming services climbed to 31 million last year, up from 20 million in 2019.
-This meant that, by September 2020, three in every five UK homes were signed up, compared to half of homes a year earlier.
+UK subscriptions to streaming services climbed by over 50% last year to reach 31 million, up from 20 million in 2019.
+This meant that, by September 2020, three in every five UK homes (60%) were signed up, compared to 49% a year earlier.

 By April 2021, streaming service providers were offering UK viewers a combined total of over 115,000 hours of content.
 Amazon Prime video’s catalogue was the largest at over 41,000 hours, followed by Netflix at around 38,000.
-The combined content catalogues of All 4, BBC iPlayer, ITV Hub and My5 were narrowly short of this, at 37,000 hours.
+The combined content catalogues of All 4, BBC iPlayer, ITV Hub and My5 were narrowly short of this at 37,000 hours.5

-Twenty-nine of the 30 most-watched titles on subscription services in the first quarter of 2021 were on Netflix.
-Four of these were UK-produced – Bridgerton, The Dig, Behind her Eyes and Fate: The Wynx Saga.
+Twenty-nine of the top 30 most-watched titles on subscription services in Q1 2021 were on Netflix.
+Four of the most popular were UK-produced – Bridgerton, The Dig, Behind her Eyes and Fate: The Wynx Saga.
 This shows that home-grown, original programmes continue to be a significant draw for British audiences.

-Bridgerton was a particular success, with 8.2 million homes watching it by the end of March 2021, making it Netflix’s biggest title that quarter.
-Netflix subscribers also sought escapism during the winter lockdown by spending almost an hour per day watching comedy programmes – nearly twice as much as a year earlier.
+Bridgerton was a particular success, with 8.2 million homes watching by the end of March 2021, making it Netflix’s highest reaching title that quarter.
+Netflix subscribers also sought escapism during winter lockdown by spending almost an hour per day watching comedy programmes – nearly twice as much as a year earlier.6

 Broadcast TV loses further viewing share